The Devil's Agent: Critical reception

+The Monthly Film Bulletin wrote: "A ragged and episodic affair, which no sooner gets going on one thing than it switches to another, this in no way lives up to the promise of its cast which, for a B picture, is formidable.
+None of Droste's three adventures is developed in sufficient detail, and something is obviously missing from the abrupt picnic ending."

-TV Guide gave it two out of four stars, noting an "Occasionally gripping spy drama with a very good cast." while Allmovie concluded, "Somewhat lost amidst the flashier James Bond clones of the late 1960s, The Devil's Agent holds up pretty well when seen today."
+TV Guide gave it two out of four stars, noting an "Occasionally gripping spy drama with a very good cast."

+Allmovie wrote, "Somewhat lost amidst the flashier James Bond clones of the late 1960s, The Devil's Agent holds up pretty well when seen today."